TukiLaCosa/backend/README.md

 `make delete-db` deletes the application's database file if it exists.
 It will request confirmation before deletion.

-`make test` runs the application's tests using pytest and tracks code coverage.
+`make test-all` runs the application's tests using pytest and tracks code coverage.

 `make coverage-report` generates code coverage reports and opens them in a web browser (Firefox)